-PRINCIPAL'S MESSAGE TO STUDENTS ...
+PRINCIPAL'S MESSAGE TO STUDENTS...

-We are excited to have you become a member of the Marshall Middle School family.
+We are excited to have you become a member of the Ingomar Middle School family.
 Our goal is for you to have a positive school year.
-We are a nationally recognized, award winning middle school that prides itself on our hardworking and respectful students, caring and supportive parents, and dedicated staff.
-Our school motto is "Marshall Middle School - Where 'I' Make a Difference, and Together we Make a Difference!"
-Every person at Marshall Middle School makes a difference in our school community and beyond.
-Maintaining a positive attitude, trying your best, and acting in a kind and respectful manner truly make a difference and contribute to MMS being a special school.
+We are a nationally recognized, award-winning middle school that prides itself on our hardworking and respectful students, caring and supportive parents, and dedicated staff.
+Every person at Ingomar Middle School makes a difference in our school community and beyond.
+Maintaining a positive attitude, trying your best, and acting in a kind and respectful manner truly make a difference and contribute to IMS being a special school.

 You are an important and valued member in our school community.
-Our goal is to help you reach your full potential and assist you in your physical, social, emotional, intellectual, and ethical development.
-The Student/Parent Handbook is a guide to help you become familiar with Marshall Middle School and the procedures which we believe will help us all learn and work together.
+Our goal is to help you reach your fullest potential and assist you in your physical, social, emotional, intellectual, and ethical development.
+The Student/Parent Handbook is a guide to help you become familiar with Ingomar Middle School and the procedures which we believe will help us all learn and work together.
 This handbook in conjunction with the District Code of Conduct explains our expectations for you, as well as possible consequences that result when you choose to behave in ways which ignore your value, the value of others, and the limits that are set.
 What you choose to do is important to you, to those around you, and to the school.
 Please take the time to read and review with your parents the Student/Parent Handbook and the Code of Conduct.
-Both are available on-line.
+Both of these are available on-line.

-Over the past 28 years, many students have contributed to making a difference at Marshall Middle School.
-We are proud to have you as a student at Marshall Middle School.
+Over the past 26 years, more than 6,100 students have contributed to making a difference at Ingomar Middle School.
+We are proud to have you as a student at Ingomar Middle School.
 We expect you to have an excellent school year, and we know you will help us to continue to build on our reputation of excellence.
 Thank you in advance for the difference you will make this school year.